 Interest Rate Risk - The term repurchase agreements are also subject to interest rate risk.
 Interest rate risk is the risk that changes in interest rates will adversely affect the value of the Town's investments.

 NOTE 4 - RESTRICTED ASSETS

-Cash and cash equivalents are classified as restricted in the general fund for the capital reserve funds totaling \$172,264 at yearend.
+Cash is classified as restricted in the general fund for the capital reserve funds totaling \$201,898.

 NOTE 5 - INVESTMENTS